dxbarnes/puppetstuff/README.md

 user_fact.rb
 ------------

-a simple fact that creates
+a simple fact that creates:

 1. a fact "users" that shows all local users on a server.

 2. a fact for every user that exists on the system with a value of true.